Commune of the Working People of Estonia: International recognition

 The Russian Socialist Federative Soviet Republic (RSFSR) formally recognised the ETK on 7 December 1918 and remained the only government to do so.
 At that time, Soviet Russia was itself not internationally recognised.
 One of the first international treaties recognising Russia's Soviet government as legitimate was the Treaty of Tartu concluding the Estonian War of Independence in 1920.

 Massacres

 The regime instituted a reign of terror from November 1918 to January 1919.
-A considerable number of people were arrested in Tartu in December 1918 and a number of German estate owners were executed on the frozen river on January 9, 1919.
+A considerable number of people were arrested in Tartu in December 1918 and a number of German estate owners were executed on the frozen river on 9 January 1919.
 A concentration camp was also set up near Luga, in January 1919.
-Just before Tartu was seized, the communists executed clergymen and other prisoners in the basement of a town bank, among the victims were Bishop Platon, the priest Sergei Florinski and the pastor Traugott Hahn.
+Just before Tartu was seized, the Bolsheviks carried out the Tartu Credit Center Massacre executing clergymen and other prisoners in the basement of the town's bank, among the victims were Bishop Platon, the priest Sergei Florinski and the pastor Traugott Hahn.
 Around 500 people were killed in total.